AshtonWild/Self-Balancing-Cube/README.md

 ---

-I created a PCB with KiCad, as it was cleaner than using a prototype board and provided GERBER files for PCB Manufacturing in "Gerber"
+I created a PCB with KiCad, as it was cleaner than using a prototype board and provided GERBER files for PCB Manufacturing in "Gerber".
+PCB was made using JLCPCB.

 All parts are available via Digikey or AliExpress.